toni-the-dude/game-recommendation/README.md

 3 - Search, which has 2 functionalities:<br>
     <p>&emsp; i.
 Search by category, where the user is prompted for a pattern to look for in the available tags (this pattern is not case-sensitive).
 All matches will be indexed and displayed to the console.
 The user can done choose a tag via its index in order to find games with that tag.<br></p>
     <p>&emsp; ii.
 Search in games, where a user is similarly asked for a pattern and shown all matches in the console.
 The user can then choose a game and be presented with all recorded details of that game, as well as be shown suggestions (or games with similar tags).<br></p>

+<p> Also, here is a post where I talked a bit more about the project: https://discuss.codecademy.com/t/simple-game-recommendation-program/746498</p>